ShwetKhatri2001/OpTask/README.md

 By [Shwet Khatri](https://github.com/ShwetKhatri2001)

-My project is a project management site where users can create new projects, add tasks, and update their progress as the work.
+- OpTask is a project management site where users can create new projects, add tasks, and update their progress as the work.

+# Problem
+- When we work in team on a project , such as  open source project, production project, or project in events like Hackathons, We always face one issue that is an dividing tasks among people for a project.

+ >  #### So if you face the same problem we are here to help you! 🤩

+# Solution

+- OpTask web-app helps the user to store projects he want along with tasks for each project.
+- So project can be devided in tasks and can be assigned to individuals.
+- These projects and tasks can be added, updated and deleted as people work on them.

+# WebApp Details

+## Live Site
 - You can find live site [here](http://optasks.herokuapp.com/) for demo.
+## Video Demonstration
 - You can find demonstration video [here](https://vimeo.com/568019065) to find how it works.
+## PPT
 - You can find PPT [here](https://www.slideshare.net/ShwetKhatri1/optask) to know more about the project.

 ## Screenshots